rsa-tools/teaching/index.md

 Non-coding sequences present a striking interest since they govern the regulation of gene expression.

-The [Regulatory Sequence Analysis Tools (RSAT)](http://rsat.eu) offers a series of tools dedicated to the detection of regulatory signals in non-coding sequences.
-Each tool is presented as a form to fill.
-For each form, a manual page provides detailed information about the parameters.
+The [Regulatory Sequence Analysis Tools (RSAT)](http://rsat.eu) modular computer programs specifically designed for the detection of regulatory signals in non-coding sequences.
+RSAT servers have been up and running since 1997.
+The project was initiated by Jacques van Helden, and is now pursued by the RSAT team.

 ### Where to start ?

-* To get an overview of the tools, you may read the latest description in *NAR web server issue*:
+* To get an **overview** of the tools, you may read the latest description in *NAR web server issue*:

 Thomas-Chollier M, Defrance M, Medina-Rivera A, Sand O, Herrmann C, Thieffry D, van Helden J. (2011)
 <a href="http://nar.oxfordjournals.org/content/39/suppl_2/W86.long" target="_blank">RSAT 2011: regulatory sequence analysis tools</a>.
 Nucleic Acids Res.
 2011 Jul;39(Web Server issue):W86-91.

 * Several protocols have been published to guide new users. *Some of the content might be outdated, but the theory and general principles are still valid*
+	##### ChIP-seq analysis
-	* Thomas-Chollier M, Darbo E, Herrmann C, Defrance M, Thieffry D, van Helden J. (2012).
-A complete workflow for the analysis of full-size ChIP-seq (and similar) data sets using peak-motifs.
-Nat Protoc 7(8): 1551-1568. [<a target='_blank' href='http://www.ncbi.nlm.nih.gov/pubmed/22836136'>PMID 22836136</a>]
+	* Thomas-Chollier M, Darbo E, Herrmann C, Defrance M, Thieffry D, van Helden J. (2012). <a target='_blank' href='http://www.ncbi.nlm.nih.gov/pubmed/22836136'>A complete workflow for the analysis of full-size ChIP-seq (and similar) data sets using peak-motifs</a>.
+Nat Protoc 7(8): 1551-1568.
+	##### Scanning sequences with motifs
-	* Turatsinze, J.V., Thomas-Chollier, M., Defrance, M. and van Helden, J. (2008) Using RSAT to scan genome sequences for transcription factor binding sites and cis-regulatory modules.
-Nat
+	* Turatsinze, J.V., Thomas-Chollier, M., Defrance, M. and van Helden, J. (2008) <a target='_blank' href='http://www.ncbi.nlm.nih.gov/pubmed/18802439'>Using RSAT to scan genome sequences for transcription factor binding sites and cis-regulatory modules</a>.
-Protoc, 3, 1578-1588.<a target='_blank' href='http://www.ncbi.nlm.nih.gov/pubmed/18802439'>Pubmed 18802439</a>
+	Nat Protoc, 3, 1578-1588.</a>
+	##### Motif discovery
-	* Defrance, M., Janky, R., Sand, O. and van Helden, J. (2008) Using RSAT oligo-analysis and dyad-analysis tools to discover regulatory signals in nucleic sequences.
-Nat Protoc, 3, 1589-1603. <a target='_blank' href='http://www.ncbi.nlm.nih.gov/pubmed/18802440'>Pubmed 18802440</a>
+	* Defrance, M., Janky, R., Sand, O. and van Helden, J. (2008)
+<a target='_blank' href='http://www.ncbi.nlm.nih.gov/pubmed/18802440'>Using RSAT oligo-analysis and dyad-analysis tools to discover
+regulatory signals in nucleic sequences</a>.
+Nat Protoc, 3, 1589-1603.
+	##### Web services access (advanced usage for bioinformaticians)
 	* Sand, O., Thomas-Chollier, M., Vervisch, E. and van Helden,
+J. (2008) <a
-J. (2008) Analyzing multiple data sets by interconnecting RSAT programs via SOAP Web services-an example with ChIP-chip data.
+target='_blank' href='http://www.ncbi.nlm.nih.gov/pubmed/18802441'>Analyzing multiple data sets by interconnecting RSAT programs via SOAP Web services-an example with ChIP-chip data</a>.
 Nat Protoc, 3,
-1604-1615. <a
+1604-1615.
-target='_blank' href='http://www.ncbi.nlm.nih.gov/pubmed/18802441'>Pubmed 18802441</a>

 ### Which tool to choose ?